cytoflow/cytoflow/README.md

   is usually not terribly useful: you may gate out cellular debris and aggregates (using FSC and SSC channels), then compensate for channel bleed-through, and finally select only transfected cells before actually looking at the parameters you're interested in experimentally.
-CytoFlow implements a workflow paradigm, where operations are applied sequentially;
+Cytoflow implements a workflow paradigm, where operations are applied sequentially;
   a workflow can be saved and re-used, or shared with your coworkers.